sphinx-contrib/sphinxcontrib-versioning/docs/settings.rst

 .. option:: DEST_BRANCH

     The branch name where generated docs will be committed to.
-The branch will then be pushed to origin.
-If there is a race condition with another job pushing to origin the docs will be re-generated and pushed again.
+The branch will then be pushed to the remote specified in :option:`--push-remote`.
+If there is a race condition with another job pushing to the remote the docs will be re-generated and pushed again.

     This must be a branch and not a tag.
-This also must already exist in origin.
+This also must already exist in the remote.

 .. option:: REL_DEST